Q. When can districts vote on a bond levy?

 Q. Which election is the best for school bond measures?

-A. Statistics indicate that school bond levies do better in the May, March and November elections.
-September elections are difficult because ballots often are mailed before school is in session.
+A. Districts need to consider survey data and their community’s characteristics in choosing an election date.
+Statistics indicate that school bond levies do better in March, May and November elections.
+September elections are difficult because ballots are mailed before school is in session.
+March and September elections require a 50 percent voter turnout.
+Property tax bills are mailed at about the same time ballots are mailed for November elections and may impact a measure’s success.
 (For a detailed listing of election results see Election Results.)

 Q. What can a district tell voters about the election?